 Signs That a Service Dog is Fake

 With service dogs, you are not allowed to directly ask if they are legit.
 However, you can ask two simple questions: “Does Your Dog Provide a Service?” and “What is Your Dog Trained to Do?”
-If the dog is truly trained to be a service dog, their human should be able to answer these questions specifically and without hesitation.
+If the dog is truly trained to be a service dog, their human should be able to answer these questions specifically.

 With emotional support dogs, it’s more difficult to tell and they’re easier to fake.
 You are allowed to ask more questions about emotional support dogs that you think are fake, but only airline employees, landlords, educational administrators are allowed to ask to see the official paperwork.